User Manual

 Input Volume: Sets the input level to the Flow.
 The Flows are designed to operate with an input level that measures -16 LUFS when the music is loud.

-Set Target: Automatically sets the input level to -16 LUFS.
+Calibrate Input: Automatically sets the input level to -16 LUFS.
 You need at least 4 seconds of music before you can get an accurate reading of the input level.
+When loading a new instance of Flow Mastering Suite, or if your sound level exceeds -14 LUFS for more than 4 seconds, Calibrate Input will blink to notify you that you should adjust your input level.

 Input level should always be around -16 LUFS.